10 Best Dumbbell Back Exercises To Build Mass and Strength

 • Start with lighter weights to focus on technique and form.

-• Perform the exercise in a slow and controlled manner, emphasizing the eccentric (lowering) phase.
+• Perform the exercise slowly and calmly, emphasizing the eccentric (lowering) phase.

 • Exhale as you pull your arms back, and inhale as you come back